ptrcao/07-Project-1/README.md

 ```
 AS A motorist
-I WANT to search for Fuel Nearby
+I WANT to search for Fuel nearby
 SO THAT I can find the cheapest or closest fuel to my current location
 ```